 Coins may be call “junk silver,” but far from a junkie investment.
 Junk silver is a term thrown-on the coins by coin collectors because most of these coins won’t have a collector’s value.
 But junk silver has value in the eyes of silver investors.
 So, where do you find your next silver investment in junk silver?
 We’ll cover the top 5 places to find junk silver.
 Rated from number one to five, we’ve listed five places to find junk silver as an investment.

 Provident Metals almost specializes in Junk Silver.
 With some of the lowest prices around, Provident Metals almost beat eBay if it weren’t for the selection.
 Even still, the selection at Provident Metals is impressive.
 With the ease of use on the Provident Metals website, you’ll be breezing through the selection with as much junk silver as you’d like without hassle.
-Add that to the stellar reputation of Provident Metals and you have yourself with a solid place to buy junk silver.
+Add that to the stellar reputation of Provident Metals and you have yourself with a stable place to buy junk silver.

 3. C.C.
 Silver & Gold Inc.